bartTC/django-eventlog/README.rst

 A new Event group is started by the ``EventGroup`` object, which you can call with individual "types" similar to logging levels in Python logging.

-See this example where I create two event entries in an arbitrary task
-function:

 .. code-block:: python

     from eventlog.events import EventGroup